gar-r/okki-status/readme.md

 ### Building the binary

+Make sure, that you have go (version 1.12 or above) installed on your system.

 1.  clone or download the source code
 1.  switch to the source directory
 1.  run `go build`